-Floating resorts if you will, cruise ships also make use of personal trainers as many guests opt to workout while sailing the oceans of the world on their holidays.
+Floating resorts, if you will, cruise ships also use personal trainers as many guests opt to work out while sailing the world’s oceans on their holidays.

-Finding a job here is a little different, however, and not simply a case of just applying to a cruise company.
+However, finding a job here is a little different and not simply a case of just applying to a cruise company.

 But much in the same way as a resort, you won’t be using your full range of skills as a personal trainer in a cruise ship setting.

-When you spend time in a gym, you will notice that many retired people are working out.
+When you spend time in a gym, you will notice many retired people working out.

 That might be because staying fit and healthy is a habit they formed earlier in their youth, or they understand that their quality of life can be improved as they get older if they do so.

-Over the past few decades, retirement communities have begun to implement wellness programs with fitness one of the areas that fall under them.
+Over the past few decades, retirement communities have begun implementing wellness programs, with fitness as one area that falls under them.

 In fact, many actually employ full-time fitness trainers to help their clients keep healthy through exercise.